Table of contents

 Spiritually, Seth replaced Abel.
 Therefore, after the birth of Seth scriptures describe him as the first-born instead of Cain (Hebrews 11:4).

-Therefore, form a spiritual perspective, when Seth speaks it is Abel who speaks.
+Therefore, from a spiritual perspective, when Seth speaks it is Abel who speaks.

 Consequently, the Lord utilized Abel’s spiritual substitution to introduce audible petition by man to God because He was pleased with his offering, (Genesis 4:26).